 CPU's in Brawl on a Custom Stage will always go to the lowest part of the stage and fight there, regardless of how inconvenient (or worse) it may be to stick around that part of the stage.
 And if there's a fall-through platform over a pit with grabbable ledges, the CPU's will often try to reach the platform instead of the ledges, no matter how out of reach it is.

-Art Shift: Most every character that appears in Melee and Brawl has a level of detail miles higher than in their native series.
-This is most perceptible with Mario characters; compare Peach's more traditional design◊ to her Brawl design◊.
+Most every character that appears in Melee and Brawl has a level of detail miles higher than in their native series.
+This is most perceptible with Mario characters; compare Peach's more traditional design◊ to her Brawl◊ and Wii U/3DS◊ designs.

 Art Evolution: The series underwent a notable art style change between the original and Melee, from an exaggerated, cartoony style (even more so than the original properties) to the realistic graphics mentioned above, with more realistic coloring and textures in Brawl.
 Compare Link's artwork in 64◊ with his artwork in Brawl◊.
 The 3DS version of the fourth game takes on a more cel-shaded/"paint"-like appearance, which according to Sakurai, is there to make the characters easier to see on the small screen contrasting with its Wii U big brother which is closer to Brawl, but has taken on a much more vibrant and colourful style, and the more cartoony characters are much closer to how they look in their source material, and this doesn't take into account the various other visual upgrades, and some upgrades in character animation (this is most prominent in King Dedede, who is now very expressive, and often hilariously so).

 Also, when a series has its art evolve then the related Smash designs will often follow suit to match.
-This can be best seen with characters from Zelda (who went from Ocarina of Time to more detailed Twilight Princess designs), characters from Star Fox (whose Brawl designs started incorporating the much cartoonier Command art style), and Little Mac (whose Brawl Assist Trophy was based on his NES version and his WiiU/3DS appearance was based on the Wii game).
+This can be best seen with characters from Zelda (who went from Ocarina of Time to more detailed Twilight Princess designs), characters from Star Fox (whose Brawl designs started incorporating the much cartoonier Command art style), Marth, (whose design in the fourth game matches his appearance in the DS remakes of his games which were released after Brawl), and Little Mac (whose Brawl Assist Trophy was based on his NES version while his WiiU/3DS appearance was based on the Wii game).

 Attack Backfire: Ness' and Lucas' PSI Magnets absorb energy projectiles (i.e. Mario's Fireballs, Samus' Charge Shot) and heal by the amount of damage the attack would have caused.